top of page

 Project Summary

-Melioidosis is a tropical disease caused by Burkholderia pseudomallei and is a major problem facing rural Thai communities, specifically in the Northeastern, Eastern and central areas of Thailand.
+Melioidosis is a tropical disease caused by Burkholderia pseudomallei and is a major problem facing rural Thai communities, specifically in the Northeastern, Eastern, and Central areas of Thailand.
 The mortality rate in these communities is over 40%.
-There are two major factors that contribute to this high mortality rate.
+Two main factors contribute to this high mortality rate.
 The first is the difficult in properly diagnosing melioidosis.
-Currently cases are diagnosed via bacterial culture, which can take several days and only has a sensitivity of 60%.
-Which means many melioidosis cases go untreated.
-Secondly, the access to the antimicrobial drugs is often limited and the drugs are only administered following a positive bacterial culture.
-This policy delays the administration of the drug, which has been shown to correlate with decreased patient outcomes.
+First, the disease is difficult to diagnose accurately and promptly.
+Current diagnostic methods rely on bacterial culture, which can take several days and has a sensitivity of only 60%.
+Second, access to antimicrobial drugs is often limited, and treatment is typically delayed, the administration of the drug only happens after a positive bacterial culture is confirmed.
+This has been shown to correlate with decreased patient outcomes. , a delay associated with poorer patient outcomes.
 Together these issues accelerate the need for a rapid, sensitive melioidosis diagnostic tool.
-The Chantratita lab is currently developing a diagnostic tool based on IgG antibodies targeting hemolysin co-regulated protein 1 (Hcp1) as an rapid point of care tool.

 bottom of page